Mekong River Cruises: Essential Information

 Siem Reap is home to a UNESCO World Heritage Site called Angkor Wat.

-It is a sprawling ancient metropolis of temples and ruins that shouldn't be missed.
-You should consider tacking on a couple of extra days either at the beginning or end of your trip to explore these ancient ruins.
+It is a sprawling ancient metropolis of temples and temple ruins that shouldn't be missed.
+Consider tacking on a couple of extra days, either at the beginning or end of your trip, depending on which direction you're cruising, to explore these ancient ruins.
+People generally think that Angkor Wat is one temple but it's many temples across many miles that take days to see.

 Phnom Penh, Cambodia